-I am delighted and proud to have been selected again as the parliamentary candidate for Southampton Itchen.
+I am proud to have been elected as the Member of Parliament for the Southampton Itchen Constituency.

 As someone who has lived here all of my life, I know and understand the area intimately and will fight for the issues that matter most to you; your concerns are my concerns.
 I want to make Southampton and its residents safer, more prosperous and to make our city one of which we can all be proud.